 - Include contact information that your audience can use to reach out to you.

-- Include an opt-out message for communications sent to custom lists.
+- Include an opt-out message for communications sent to custom lists or alumni.

 These lists are pre-defined and based upon information entered in PeopleSoft Campus Community: